Meetings on Ships: Planning Differences

 Continuity from A to Z

 With a land-based meeting or incentive program, all advance planning is coordinated with your hotel’s sales staff or convention services manager who’s also there on-site to support you during program implementation.
-However, with a cruise program, planning is coordinated with the cruise line’s shore-side headquarters.
+However, with meetings on ships, program planning is coordinated with the cruise line’s shore-side headquarters.
 The ship staff will not receive your program documents until the week of sailing, and they may be too preoccupied with groups on the prior cruise to digest your requests until you embark.

-Good news… You won’t need your normal budget for A/V equipment rentals, theme décor or special entertainment to enliven your program; so you can reallocate your budget to provide extra amenities or custom events in ports of call, or just drop the savings to the bottom line.
+Good news… You won’t need your normal budget for A/V equipment rentals, theme décor or special entertainment to enliven your program when meeting on ships; so you can reallocate your budget to provide extra amenities or custom events in ports of call, or just drop the savings to the bottom line.

 You’ll want to rearrange many aspects of your traditional land-based daily agenda when using a cruise in order to capitalize on all that the ship offers.
 These changes from the traditional program add excitement and pleasure for your participants, and you may want to highlight them in your trip promotion.